-★ ANNUAL REPORT PURSUANT TO S ECTION 13 OR 15(d) OF THI E SECURITIES EXCHANGE ACT O F 1934 For t the fiscal year ended December 31, 2021 or ☐ TRANSITION REPORT PURSUANT ГО SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE AC CT OF 1934 For th e transition period from to Commission file number 001-0 8895 - Hea althpeak Propertie s.
-Inc. name of registrant as specified in Maryland 33-0091377 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) 050 South Syracuse Street, Sui Identification No.) 3 Denver, CO 80237 u 500 (Addre ss of principal executive offices (720) 428-5050 (Zip Code) (Registr rant's telephone number, includir ng area code) Securities registered pursuant to Section 12 2(b) of the Act: Title of each class Trading Symbol(s) Name of each exchang on which registered Common Stock, \$1.00 par value PEAK New York Stock Exchar 1ge Securities registered pursuant to Section 12 2(g) of the Act: None Indicate by check mark if the registrant is No \square a well-known seasoned issuer, a as defined in Rule 405 of the Securities Act.
-Yes 🗷 Indicate by check mark if the registrant is n No \boxtimes not required to file reports pursua ant to Section 13 or Section 15(d) of the e Act.
-Yes □ Indicate by check mark whether the registra Exchange Act of 1934 during the preceding 12 n and (2) has been subject to such filing requireme nonths (or for such shorter perio d that the registrant was required to file Indicate by check mark whether the registra pursuant to Rule 405 of Regulation S-T (§232.40 registrant was required to submit such files).
-Yes 05 of this chapter) during the pre Indicate by check mark whether the registr reporting company, or an emerging growth correporting company," and "emerging growth company," npany.
-See the definitions of " large accelerated filer," "accelerated fi Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company
+ANNUAL REPORT PURSUANT TO SECT ' ' F 1934 For the fiscal year ended Decem lber 31, 2022 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE AC CT OF 1934 For the tr ansition period from to Cor nmission file number 00 1-08895 Healt hpeak Proper ties.
+Inc. ne of registrant as specific · · Maryland 33-0091377 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) (Address o South Syracuse Street, Denver, CO 80237 of principal executive offi (720) 428-5050 s telephone number, incl ces) (Zip Code) Securities reg istered pursuant to Sectio n 12(b) of the Act: Title of each class Trading Symbol Name of each exchang on which registered Common Stock, \$1.00 par value PEAK New York Stock Exchar • istered pursuant to Sectio Indicate by check mark if the registrant is a w No \square ell-known seasoned issue er, as defined in Rule 405 of the Securities Act.
+Yes 🗷 Indicate by check mark if the registrant is not r $No \ \blacksquare$ equired to file reports pu rsuant to Section 13 or Section 15(d) of the Act.
+Yes Indicate by check mark whether the registrant (Exchange Act of 1934 during the preceding 12 montand (2) has been subject to such filing requirements ths (or for such shorter pe eriod that the registrant was required to file Indicate by check mark whether the registrant pursuant to Rule 405 of Regulation S-T (§232.405 or registrant was required to submit such files).
+Yes of this chapter) during the Indicate by check mark whether the registrant reporting company, or an emerging growth compangreporting company," and "emerging growth company ny.
+See the definitions of of "large accelerated filer," "accelerated fil Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company